 the COSEM_Object_Attribute_Id element identifies the attribute(s) of the object instance.
 COSEM_Object_Attribute_Id == 0 references all public attributes of the object (Attribute_0 feature; see 4.2.4.3.7);

 the Access_Selection_Parameters is present only when COSEM_Object_Attribute_Id != 0 and if selective access to the given attribute is available; see 4.2.4.3.5.
-The Access_Selector and Access_Parameters sub-parameters are defined in the COSEM interface object definitions; see IEC 62056-6-2:IEC 62056-6-2:—.
+The Access_Selector and Access_Parameters sub-parameters are defined in the COSEM interface object definitions; see IEC 62056-6-2:2021.

 A GET-REQUEST-NORMAL service primitive contains a single COSEM attribute descriptor.
 A GET-REQUEST-WITH-LIST service primitive contains a list of COSEM attribute descriptors; their number is limited by the server-max-receive-pdu-size: a GET.request service primitive shall always fit in a single APDU.